FIRST-Tech-Challenge/FtcRobotController/README.md

   Cannot open OpModes in v6.1 Blocks offline editor
 * Fixes [FtcRobotController issue #79](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/79)
   6.1 causes a soft reboot on the Motorola E5 Play
-* Fixes issue where the Control Hub OS's watchdog would restart the Robot Controller app if the Control Hub was not able to communicate with its internal Expansion Hub
+* Fixes issue where the Control Hub OS's watchdog would restart the org.firstinspires.ftc.teamcode.Robot Controller app if the Control Hub was not able to communicate with its internal Expansion Hub
 * Fixes certain I2C devices not showing up in the appropriate `HardwareMap` fields (such as `hardwareMap.colorSensor`)
 * Fixes issue where performing a Wi-Fi factory reset on the Control Hub would not set the Wi-Fi band to 2.4 GHz